What is Historical Geographic Information Systems (HGIS)?

-ArcGIS Lessons (created by the HGIS Lab at the University of Saskatchewan).
-ArcGIS is proprietary software and it can be very expensive.
+ArcGIS is proprietary software.
 It is the industry standard and in some tasks remains a more powerful tool than the open source alternatives.
 Many universities maintain a site licence that allows students and faculty to install ArcGIS desktop on their computers.
-ESRI also offers a 60 trial, but we do not recemend going this route, as you would be investing a lot of time into learning software that will be expensive after the trial ends.
-If you do not have access to ArcGIS through your university, we suggest working with QGIS.

 These lessons were developed for the classroom by Dr. Geoff Cunfer and adapted into online tutorials by members of the HGIS Lab with feedback from peer reviewers and the editorial team.
-Because software changes, these tutorials will need to be updated periodically.
+They were then fully revised by Louis-Jean Faucher for a class he taught with Daniel Rück at the University of Ottawa.
 Please use the comments to make suggestions for improvements.

 - ArcGIS Lesson 1: Mapping Great Plains Population

 - ArcGIS Lesson 2: Mapping Great Plains Agriculture

 - ArcGIS Lesson 4: Digitizing Archival Maps

 - ArcGIS Lesson 5: Overlay and Spatial Analysis